 When you’re finished your cat will have a nice comfortable place to sleep.
 I have to tell you, Pete kept climbing on the bed before I was finished with it.
 When I was finally finished, he took a nice long nap on his new cat bed.

 HOW TO KEEP YOUR CAT HAPPY AND HEALTHY

 Cats should be inside at least most of the time to ensure that they are happy and healthy.
 This means that they need a clean place to do their business or they may decide to use your laundry pile or the corner of the room instead.
 Use a good quality litter that is low in dust and clean the box every day.

-A good rule of thumb is to have at least one litter box per cat and one box per floor of the house is optimal.
-We have three litter boxes for our two cats; one on each floor which includes the finished basement.
+A good rule of thumb is to have at least one litter box per cat and one box per floor of the house if possible.

 Good quality food